GorVad/system-analyst-notes/integration/protocols/HTTP.md

 ### PATCH
 The PATCH method applies partial modifications to a resource.

+## Idempotence
+From a RESTful service standpoint, for an operation (or service call) to be idempotent, clients can make that same call repeatedly while producing the same result.
+Idempotent HTTP methods:
+1. GET
+2. PUT
+3. DELETE
+   However, there is a caveat on DELETE.
+The problem with DELETE, which if successful would normally return a 200 (OK) or 204 (No Content), will often return a 404 (Not Found) on subsequent calls, unless the service is configured to "mark" resources for deletion without actually deleting them.
+However, when the service actually deletes the resource, the next call will not find the resource to delete it and return a 404.
+However, the state on the server is the same after each DELETE call, but the response is different.

+## Safe
+This means that these methods are only retrieving data:
+1. GET
+2. HEAD
+3. OPTIONS
+4. TRACE

 ## HTTP response status codes
 1. Informational responses (100 – 199)
 2. Successful responses (200 – 299)